ipeirotis/scholar_update/README.md

   * The service account needs to be a "Storage Object Admin" (and not "Project Owner" as outlined in the documentation), and the bucket needs to have object level permissions, and not "bucket policy only".
 The bucket needs to be public.

-TODO:
-* As part of the deployment, we should reboot the Google Cloud machine that runs the docker image, to get the latest version of the docker image